ottodanp/pc-monitor/README.md

 ## Description

-This is a simple PC monitor that can be used to monitor the CPU, memory usage, active processes, and other statistics of a computer remotely without the need for port forwarding or any other network configuration.
+A simple PC monitor that can be used to monitor the CPU, memory usage, active processes, and other statistics of a computer remotely without the need for port forwarding or any other network configuration.

 ## Features